SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 **Linux native:**

-Run the above commands to get the the linux miner (amd64) inside "~/", bash file "minepkt.sh" inside your "~/" & "pkt.service" inside /etc/systemd/system/.
-It will also try to enable it [so it runs on boot].
-You can disable this by typing: "sudo systemctl disable pkt".
+Run the above commands to get the the linux miner (amd64), bash file "minepkt.sh" , & "pkt.service".
+It will also try to enable the systemd service (so it runs on boot).
+You can disable this behavior by typing: "sudo systemctl disable pkt".

 **Be sure to type: "sudo nano ~/minepkt.sh" after installation and change your address !**